icco/CSC300/notes/notes.md

       * control of rights in safety critical code
    * Now teaches "professional responsibilities"
  * "free" and open exchange of information
-   * reasearch
+   * research
    * progress
    * student learning
    * text
    * better standards
- * "capitialism" : IP "ownership" rights to own information
+ * "capitalism" : IP "ownership" rights to own information
-   * right ot exclude others from info
+   * right to exclude others from info
    * right to profit
    * compared to: "an economic system based on private ownership of capital"
  * What is copyright?
-   * is it an earthly property?
+   * Is it an earthly property?
 NO.
- * The only reason copyright works is because people beleive in it.
+ * The only reason copyright works is because people believe in it.
  * Turner's Concern: Privatization of critical social information
    * Copyright impedes software accident forensics
-   * Therac 25 illustrates this
+   * Therac-25 illustrates this
    * impedes progress in software "state of art"
       * breach of social bargain struck by government in giving limited monopoly to authors
  * What is copyright?
    * Defines who has the right to copy
- * Beginings
+ * Beginnings
    * 15th century stationers' guild
       * guild register for books
-   * created licsensing rights, who could read the book
+   * created licensing rights, who could read the book
    * Statute of Anne
       * Rights given to authors, not publishers
       * rights had a limited duration - 14 years